These delicious soft and moist homemade pumpkin muffins will quickly become a family favorite recipe all year long!

 Homemade pumpkin muffin ingredients

-Here’s what you need: fresh or canned pumpkin puree, milk of choice, white or apple cider vinegar, pure vanilla extract, flour, sugar, cinnamon, pumpkin spice, baking soda, salt, baking powder, and optional oil.
+Here is everything you need: fresh or canned pumpkin puree, milk of choice, white or apple cider vinegar, pure vanilla extract, flour, sugar, cinnamon, pumpkin spice, baking soda, salt, baking powder, and optional oil.

-And you can change up the flavor of the muffins by throwing in a handful of raisins or dried cranberries, crushed walnuts, flax or chia seeds, or shredded coconut.
+Have fun and change up the flavor of the muffins by throwing in a handful of raisins or dried cranberries, crushed walnuts, flax or chia seeds, or shredded coconut.

 Obviously my favorite variation is to add a generous handful of chocolate chips.
 They are also wonderful topped with oatmeal streusel.